 Project Overview – New Lane, Added Capacity, Improved Driving Conditions

-Construction is expected to take place in two phases and will last approximately two (2) years, with an estimated completion date in late 2015.
+On May 1, 2013, OCTA and Caltrans broke ground on this third in a series of 91 freeway improvement projects.
+Anaheim-based C.C.
+Myers, Inc., was awarded the construction contract after submitting the lowest, responsive bid earlier this year.
+Construction is expected to take place in two phases and will last approximately two (2) years, with completion estimated for late 2015.
 In addition to building a new westbound general-purpose lane, construction crews will also:

 - Widen six bridges

 - Erect new signage and safety barriers

 - Re-stripe and standardize lanes and shoulders within the project limits

 Setting the Stage